Quick Look and the User Experience

 Quick Look in Operation

 To appreciate how Quick Look contributes to the user experience, let’s consider how it is used.
 If you search for an item in Spotlight—say, “elephant”—and click the Show All option you might see a Finder window like the example in Figure 1-1 .

 The image in the middle of the Finder’s Cover Flow view is a thumbnail generated by Quick Look.
 Thumbnails appear in various places in OS X v10.5.
 In addition to Cover Flow, they appear in the Finder in icon mode and column mode, in the Dock as stacks of icons, and in the Quick Look index sheet when multiple previews are requested.
 Thumbnails also appear in the Quick Look panel when Quick Look can’t generate a preview (but can generate a thumbnail).

-If the user want to get a closer look at a document, he or she could select it in Spotlight or a Finder window and press the space bar.
+If the user wants to get a closer look at a document, they could select it in Spotlight or a Finder window and press the space bar.
 Quick Look displays a full-size preview image of the document similar to the one in Figure 1-2.
 (In the Finder you can also press Command-Y to view a preview of the selected item.)